folex/bird-out/dirty_outline.md

         - Total completed by role

 ## Questions
-- Do we create money from thin air if `task.price < task.payment`
+- Do we create money out of thin air if `task.price < task.payment`
 - What about initial balances?
 At least for management
 - How does management earn money?